Dismemberment: By four horses

 to four horses who will then be driven at once toward the four corners of the plaza, pulling the arms and legs from his body.
 The torso will then be taken to the hill overlooking the city ... where it will be burned in a bonfire ...
 Tupac Amaru's head will be sent to Tinta to be displayed for three days in the place of public execution and then placed upon a pike at the principal entrance to the city.
 One of his arms will be sent to Tungasuca, where he was the cacique, and the other arm to the capital province of Carabaya, to be similarly displayed in those locations.
 His legs will be sent to Livitica and Santa Rosas in the provinces of Chumbivilcas and Lampa, respectively.

 By five horses

 Chēliè (車裂 (车裂)) was dismemberment by tying the limbs and head to five carts led by horses or oxen, which would pull the body apart.
 It was a form of torture and execution used in ancient China from the Warring States period until the Tang dynasty.

+By oxen

+In Japan, the dismemberment by oxen was known as ushizaki, where the victim had the hands and feet tied to the horns of two or four oxen with ropes, with the firewood attached to the oxen being set on fire, causing the rampaging oxen to run in different directions, tearing the victim's body apart, leading to death.
+Saitō Dōsan from Mino Province and Gamō Hideyuki from Aizu Domain employed this method to punish criminals in their domains, even those guilty of minor crimes by ushizaki or by boiling, with the offenders' wives, parents or siblings being made light the cauldron.
+However, Hoshina Masayuki abolished said method, along with the death by boiling in his domain.
+As recorded by the Wakun Shiori,"In Sakai, a Christian convict was executed in this manner."
+The Article 21 of Tokugawa Ieyasu's "One Hundred Articles of Testimony", "severe punishments such as tearing apart by oxen and boiling on the cauldron are beyond the reach of the Shogun".

+According to the Kaga Domain's Criminal Record Index, an ashigaru carrying a samurai sword was executed by *ushizaki* for acts of shudō.

+Said execution method was used between the Warring States period and the Edo period, being abolished during the Meiji period.